jameshartig/portluck/README.md

 ### writer.end([message]) ###
 Writes `message`, if passed, to the underlying source socket.
 If the source was a HTTP/HTTPS request, it is `end`ed and a response is sent.
 No more writes are allowed on this writer.
+If the request was already terminated on the client side then `message` will be silently dropped and not sent.

 ### writer.close() ###
 Closes (by sending a FIN) the underlying source socket.
 No more writes are allowed on this writer.